djpugh/MTfit/docs/source/real-tutorial.rst

         :end-before: # End
         :dedent: 4

-In this example the :class:`mtfit.inversion.Inversion`  class is created directly.
+In this example the :class:`MTfit.inversion.Inversion`  class is created directly.
 The chosen algorithm for the double-couple inversion is the ``iterate`` algorithm (see :ref:`MCsampling`) for ``10 000 000`` samples for the double-couple case.
 A large sample size is required when running the joint inversion because if the probabilities of obtaining a non-zero probability sample for both events is less than or equal to the product of the probabilities of obtaining a non-zero probability sample for the events individually, i.e if the fraction of non-zero probability samples for event 1 is :math:`f_1` and the fraction for event 2 is :math:`f_2`, then the fraction for the joint samping :math:`f_j \leq f_1.f_2`.
 Consequently it soon becomes infeasible to run the monte-carlo sampling algorithm for the full moment tensor case.

 The full moment tensor inversion uses the ``mcmc`` algorithm to reduce the dependence of the result on the sample size.
 The burn in length is set to ``30 000`` and the chain length to ``100 000``, while the targeted  acceptance rate window is reduced from the normal McMC selection (0.3 - 0.5), instead targetting between 0.1 and 0.3.